aurae-runtime/architecture/VISION.md

 Aurae is designed to be a Distributed Operating System and act as a responsible `PID 1/init`.

 Security is something we should not compromise on.
-If Aurae is online, it must be default secure, and easy to keep secure.
+If Aurae is online, it must be default secure, and easy to keep secure by making doing the right thing either built-in, or straight forward and well documented.

 Every organization's threat model and appetite for risk is unique.
 Aurae is designed to mitigate risk through its architecture and implementation decisions.